web3infra-foundation/mega/mercury/README.md

-# Mercury - Decode/Encode Git Pack
+## Mercury Module

-Mercury is a library to decode and encode Git pack files.
+Mercury module is core module of Mega.